Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Higher Hochschild (co)chains for -algebras

 \begin{lem} Let $X,Y$ be topological spaces and $C^\ast(X)$, $C^\ast(Y)$ be their $E_\infty$-algebras of cochains.
 Denote $\pi_X:X\times Y\to X$ and $\pi_Y: X\times Y\to Y$ the projections onto the first and second factors.
 The composition,

-is a natural equivalence of $E_\infty$-algebras. \end{lem} \begin{proof} That the maps involved are natural (in $X,Y\in \hTop$) maps of $E_\infty$-algebras follows from the functoriality of $X\mapsto C^\ast(X)$ and the functorial and monoidal properties of the higher Hochschild derived functor (see Theorem~\ref{T:derivedfunctor}).
+is a natural morphism of $E_\infty$-algebras.
+It is further an equivalence under the assumption that $H_\ast(Y)$ (or $H_\ast(X)$) is finitely generated in each degree. \end{lem} \begin{proof} That the maps involved are natural (in $X,Y\in \hTop$) maps of $E_\infty$-algebras follows from the functoriality of $X\mapsto C^\ast(X)$ and the functorial and monoidal properties of the higher Hochschild derived functor (see Theorem~\ref{T:derivedfunctor}).

+We now prove that the map~\eqref{eq:AWEinfty} is an equivalence under the assumption that that $H_\ast(Y)$ is projective, finitely generated in each degree.
+The idea is to prove that the map~\eqref{eq:AWEinfty} is homotopy equivalent to the cross product.